vitalijr2/mock-loggers/slf4j/readme.md

 ```
 See more details at [HelloServiceExtensionTest.java](src/it/hello-slf4j-world/src/test/java/example/hello/HelloServiceExtensionTest.java)

-Also you can use the annotation for automation.
+Also you can use the annotation for automation:
 ```java
 @MockLoggers
 class HelloServiceAnnotationTest {